Califun/kwikwiter/README.md

 ## Details

 * You have here the base of a full django project, similar to what we have on Califun
-* Python, Javascript, Django HTML template language and SCSS will be your best weapons here
+* Python, Javascript, Django HTML template language and SCSS will be your best weapons
 * You are free to add, modify, fix whatever you want to improve the project.
 If you need some inspiration, you can for exemple:
   * Create a subscribe feature
   * Add a comments feature on blog post (and display the number of total comments for a user as a bonus point)